-If the QIO Contractor finds provider documentation is insufficient to support a claim, depending on the nature of the issue, additional records will be selected for review by , and the Department may initiate an expanded review or audit.
-If indicated, DDA will work with Provider Services and/or the Contractor to conduct further claims review and remediation activities as appropriate.
+If DDA fiscal staff or the Utilization ReviewQIO Contractor finds provider documentation is insufficient to support a claim, depending on the nature of the issue, additional records will be selected for review by DDAthe QIO, and the Department may initiate an expanded review or audit.
+If indicated, DDA will work with Provider Services and/or the Utilization Review QIO Contractor to conduct further claims review and remediation activities as appropriate.
 The provider may be requested by Provider Services to submit a corrective action plan that will specify the remediation action taken.
 Remediation may include locating documentation to support that services rendered are consistent with claim submission, training, and voiding (and/or recovering) payments, if the situation warrants.
 Department staff will ensure that payments are adjusted where necessary and determine if the extent of the problem warrants further action.